How to create a Race course

 The page makes clear that your Event is not completed, as it needs course information.
 (The picture above also complains about city and state being blank, but you can ignore this as it will auto-populate once we have a course.)
 You should also see some of the basic event information you entered on the right side.
 You can always go back and edit any of your event details with the appropriate “Edit” button in the top-right.

 Let’s go ahead and start to plot our course.
-Click the green “Plot a route” button.
+Click the green “Plot a course” button.
 That will bring us to a page that begins with some of the race fields we just entered on the last page (in case you want to change them).
 There is an additional field asking for the surface terrain (i.e., road or trail).
 Feel free to select the right value to provide additional information for folks who , but it isn’t required.

 Scroll down and you’ll come to where the actual course is plotted: